GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 .. note::
-   If your branch and PR will resolve any open issues, be sure to `link` them to the PR to ensure they are appropriate resolved once the PR is merged.
+   If your branch and PR will resolve any open issues, be sure to `link` them to the PR to ensure they are appropriately resolved once the PR is merged.
    In order to `link` the issue to the PR for automatic resolution, you must use one of the keywords followed by the issue number (e.g. resolves #1020) in either the main description of the PR, or a commit message.